alexnesteruk/markdown/birth.md

 - Support during delivery of placenta

 ### What I Need From You
-I need you to stay calm and be receptice and listen.
+I need you to stay calm and be receptive and listen.

 Please remind me to:
 - Drink water